Legislation 2026-06-29 · 8 min read

 Denver, Phoenix, and More

 Denver now allows ADUs on all residential lots citywide.
 Phoenix expanded ADU-allowed zones to cover all single-family residential areas.
-Arizona's SB 1117 continues to preempt local ADU restrictions.
+Arizona's HB 2720 requires larger cities to permit ADUs (one attached plus one detached) by right on single-family lots.
 The trend is clear: cities across the country are embracing ADUs.

 View Denver Co → View Phoenix Az →